 - It is much easier to pull up the blackberry's trailing root when the soil is wet and soft.
 In Vancouver this means before late spring.
 But, any plants found in swampy areas (many) are more easily pulled later in the summer after the soil has firmed up enough to walk on.

-- It is more easy to spot the arching canes of plants far back through a sea of Salmon Berry in the early spring before any leaves come out, or the Salmon Berry bloom in April.
+- It is easier to spot the arching canes of plants far back through a sea of Salmon Berry in the early spring before any leaves come out, or the Salmon Berry bloom in April.

 - Plants may be growing at the edges of grass lawns.
 It is much easier to pull the Blackberry's roots through sod in early spring while the grass is dormant.